sithu-go/sithu-go/README.md

 - 👋 Hi, I’m Sithu Soe
 - 👀 I’m interested in Go
-- 🌱 I’m currently learning microservice and go
+- 🌱 I’m currently learning and developing backend using golang and microservice

 <!---
 sithu-go/sithu-go is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.